VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 > Bob’s user agent can’t use SMTP to obtain the messages because obtaining the messages is a pull operation, whereas SMTP is a push protocol.

 - Users retrieve their email messages from a shared mail server using either HTTP or IMAP.
-- HTTP is often used for web-based email clients like Gmail, while IMAP is common with clients like Microsoft Outlook.
+- HTTP is often used for web based email clients like Gmail, while IMAP is common with clients like Microsoft Outlook.
 - Both the HTTP & IMAP approaches allow to manage folders, move messages to folders, delete messages, mark messages as important, and so on.

 ## 2.5 Application Layer Protocol: DNS

-- DNS is an essential service that translates human-friendly hostnames into IP addresses.
+- DNS is an essential service that translates human friendly hostnames into IP addresses.
-- It's a distributed database and an application-layer protocol, implemented with `DNS servers`, often running `BIND` software and runs over UDP and uses port 53.
+- It's a distributed database and an application layer protocol, implemented with `DNS servers`, often running `BIND` software and runs over UDP and uses port 53.

-> People prefer the more mnemonic hostname identifier, while routers prefer fixed-length, hierarchically structured IP addresses.
+> People prefer the more mnemonic hostname identifier, while routers prefer fixed length, hierarchically structured IP addresses.

 - DNS services include:
     - **hostname aliasing**: host with a complicated canonical hostname can have one or more alias names.
     - **Mail Server Aliasing**: DNS resolves alias hostnames to canonical forms and retrieves corresponding IP addresses.
     - **Load Distribution**: DNS balances traffic among replicated servers by rotating IP addresses within replies, ensuring even distribution.
 This technique is also applied to email servers with shared alias names.

-### 2.5.1 How DNS Works: High-Level Overview
+### 2.5.1 How DNS Works: High Level Overview

 > gethostbyname() is the function call that an application calls in order to perform the translation.